 Don’t let those ‘celebrity moms lose baby weight’ articles make you feel bad about yourself.
-Instead, why not learn from the good – and not so good – ways celebrity’s weight loss after giving birth?
+Instead, why not learn from the good – and not so good – ways celebrity moms get back in shape?

 5 advantages celebrities have over ‘real’ mums